rcppmlpack/rcppmlpack2/README.md

 ### Experimental

-This is fork / experiment off [Qiang Kou](https://www.linkedin.com/pub/qiang-kou/2a/986/6b7)'s excellent [RcppMLPACK](https://github.com/thirdwing/RcppMLPACK) package.
+This is fork / experimental version derived off [Qiang Kou](https://www.linkedin.com/pub/qiang-kou/2a/986/6b7)'s excellent [RcppMLPACK](https://github.com/thirdwing/RcppMLPACK) package.

-We are trying something lighter-weight here by using the _external_ system libraries for [MLPACK](http://www.mlpack.org/) instead of bundling it.
+We are trying to build something lighter-weight here by using the _external_ system libraries for [MLPACK](http://www.mlpack.org/) instead of bundling it.

 ### What is MLPACK?